isbadawi/isbadawi.github.io/source/_posts/2013-04-29-writing-a-code-coverage-tool.markdown

 ----------------------

 That covers pretty much everything.
 We've put together a simplistic line coverage tool for Java, which works by instrumenting Java code as a source-to-source transformation.
+The complete code can be found [on github][github-repo].
 Some closing remarks:

-* This post is partly based on my intern project at Google in summer of 2012, where I added support for collecting code coverage information from browser-based tests in Google Web Toolkit applications.
 * The most popular Java coverage tool is probably [Emma][emma].
 It works by instrumenting bytecode (.class files) instead of source code.
 This has a few advantages; for instance Emma provides a special classloader that can instrument code on the fly as it's loaded, which we can't really do with this approach.
 (The main benefit of this